esl/MongooseIM/doc/operation-and-maintenance/System-Metrics-Privacy-Policy.md

 It is determining the destination where the collected data is sent.
 To create a new Tracking ID, please follow the steps below:

+!!! warning
+    MongooseIM no longer supports Universal Analytics.
+To use metrics it is needed to create an instance of Google Analytics 4.

 * Go to the `Admin` tab of your user dashboard.
 * Create a new account with `+ Create Account`.
 * Add new property with `+ Create Property`.
-    * Within the new property go to `Tracking Info > Tracking Code`.
+    * Within the new property go to `Data Streams > Add stream > Web`.
-    * Tracking ID can be found in the top left corner of the section and has following format UA-XXXX-Y.
+    * After successful creation, the ID can be found in the top right corner of the section and has the following format G-XXXX and is named `Measurement ID`.
+* To create an API secret, in a `Data Stream` view go to `Event > Measurement Protocol API secrets` and use the `Create` button in the top right corner to create a new secret.

 ### Example configuration
 New Tracking ID can be added to the list of options